 What You Need to Know About the Georgia Motorcycle License Course

 Georgia offers several motorcycle courses.
 The courses vary, depending on the person’s age and the type of license they are seeking.

 The first course is the Georgia Motorcycle Safety Program (GMSP).
 The course is offered at two different skill levels for Class M license applicants: GMSP Basic Rider Course and the GMSP Basic Rider Course 2.
-Both courses help students learn or improve basic skills, such as braking, turning and traffic strategies.
-When participating at either level, students must wear protective clothing, such as boots, gloves, long pants and a long-sleeved shirt.
+Both courses help students learn or improve basic skills, such as braking, turning, and traffic strategies.
+When participating at either level, students must wear protective clothing, such as boots, gloves, long pants, and a long-sleeved shirt.

 The Basic Rider Course is a two-day class of classroom and on-motorcycle instruction for new and experienced riders.
-The course facility provides students with a motorcycle, face shield and a helmet for use during the course.
+The course facility provides students with a motorcycle, face shield, and a helmet for use during the course.
 The Basic Rider Course 2 is a one-day course for experienced motorcyclists who use their own bikes.

 Passing either course earns students a waiver.
-The waiver gives riders 90 days to apply for a license at a Department of Driver Services office without having to take a knowledge test and on-cycle driving test.
+The waiver gives riders 90 days to apply for a license at a Department of Driver Services office without having to take a knowledge test and an on-cycle driving test.
 Note: if a rider passes a GMSP course, he or she must be at least 17 years old before the end of the 90-day period in order to get a license.